ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * the ability to control reliability, which messages to retransmit when there is packet loss, and how best to make use of the data that arrived;
 * the ability to automatically assign messages and connections to underlying transport connections to utilize multi-streaming and pooled connections.

+This can have several benefits:
-Allowing applications to interact with messages is backwards-compatible with existing protocols and APIs because it does not change the wire format of any protocol.
-Instead, it gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.
-For protocols which natively use a streaming abstraction, framers ({{datatransfer}}) bridge the gap between the two abstractions.
+* It is backwards-compatible with existing protocols and APIs because it allows applications to interact with messages, but does not change the wire format of any protocol.
+It gives the protocol stack additional information to allow it to make better use of modern transport services, while simplifying the application's role in parsing data.
+* For protocols which natively use a streaming abstraction, framers ({{datatransfer}}) bridge the gap between the two abstractions.

 ## Flexible Implementation